mnott/csvdb/README.md

 ./csvdb.pl \[options\]

 csvdb interprets all .csv files in the data directory as tables.

+You can specify the data directory on the command line like so:

+    ./csvdb.pl -d data/xyz/data/ -s "select id, name from employee"

+This tells the program to look for employee.csv within the directory data/xyz/data.

+Alternatively, you can also specify the xyz directory using an environment variable:

+    export DATASET=xyz
+    ./csvdb.pl -s "select id, name from employee"

+Or, you can do it all in one line:

+    DATASET=xyz ./csvdb.pl -s "select id, name from employee"

-So if, for example, you do this:
+So if, for example, you do only this:

     ./csvdb.pl -s "select distinct id, name from employee order by name"

-Then this expects to find a file employee.csv in the data directory, with at least a header line containing something like id, name, which are going to be the column headers.
+Then this expects to find a file employee.csv (in the data//data directory, because a dataset directory was not defined), with at least a header line containing something like id, name, which are going to be the column headers.

       Notice that column headers are going to be simplified in the sense that all special characters, including spaces, are replaced by